 Advanced Refractory Metals a leading supplier of titanium products.
 We offer low pricing and great lead times on all our materials, and we’re capable of supplying custom materials per any specs/drawings you provide us with.

-1. Cast iron As an inconspicuous part of our daily life environment, few people pay attention to the sewer cover.
+7 Common Metal Materials & Typical Uses 1.
+Cast iron As an inconspicuous part of our daily life environment, few people pay attention to the sewer cover.
 Sewer covers are made of cast iron, which means that the iron is melted and then cast into a mold.
-Cast iron is actually the name of a mixture of multiple elements, including carbon, silicon, […]
+Cast iron is actually the name of a […]

 Applications of Titanium Materials in Medical Industry Titanium is one of the refractory metals that have varied uses in human life.
 Because of its unique properties such as high strength, low density, high heat resistance, and anti-corrosion, titanium materials find their way in many industries.
 It is a well-known fact that the first uses of […]